The Digital Customer Journey Mapping Process: 5 Key Steps

 Digital customer journey mapping isn’t as tedious as it may initially seem.
 You can get started with these five simple steps:

-1. Define Who Your Ideal Customer Is
+1. Defining Your Ideal Customer

 • Age